Tekalo/common-app-api/docs/Infrastructure.md

 ## Container images

 When code is merged into the `main` branch a build and deploy is triggered through github actions.
-A new container image is built and pushed to AWS ECR.
+A new container image is built and pushed to an AWS ECR repository in the dev account.
 This image will then be deployed to the `capp-api` cluster, starting with dev.
 The same image is used for all three environments.
+For prod deployment, the image is copied from the dev-account ECR repository to a prod-account ECR repository.

 ## Database